bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 Technical blog post for database company

 The client has been anonymized in this 750-word piece.

+**Company context:**  A late-stage database startup in a competitive category was seeking to add more differentiating content to their website.

-I was given raw interview video footage and assigned with shaping a blog post, with a few points of focus as guidance.
+**Process for this document:** I was given raw interview video footage from the cient and assigned with drafting a blog post.
+Experts in the video included a community manager and a sales engineer.
+The video was created to be shared with my supervisor, the technical writing consultant.
 My approach to blog posts is to be as succinct as possible, since they are rarely read in full.
-I always inquire as to the goals of the post: whether it's intended to achieve pre-sale, implementation, or support goals, and if metrics can be applied to evaluate its success.
+I always inquire as to the goals of the post: whether it is intended to achieve pre-sale, implementation, or support goals, and if metrics can be applied to evaluate its success.

+**Audience and problems to solve:** Readers would primarily be product managers considering adoption, and who might not be aware of differentiating features and design approaches.

-The version shown here is my work; subsequent versions of this post had additional contributions from engineers and were substantially re-written, with a much longer word count.
+**Note re: my contributions:** The version shown here is my work; subsequent versions of this post had additional contributions from engineers and were substantially re-written, with a much longer word count.

 ## How DatabaseCo Handles Data Deduplication